-Don't eat or drink
+Don't eat or drink10

-10hours before surgery.
+hours before surgery.

 Arrange for someone to drive you home after surgery.

-The type of surgery you have depends on the nature of your tear.
+The type of surgery you have depends on the nature of your tear. its size and location.
 Your surgeon may use arthroscopy, a method that involves putting a tiny camera inside your knee, so that your doctor can clearly see your joint.
-Arthroscopy only requires small incisions (cuts), and you can usually go home the same day as surgery.
+Arthroscopy requires only small incisions (cuts), and you can usually go home the same day as surgery.
 During surgery, you may have local anesthesia (your doctor numbs your knee with medicine), a regional block (numbing your body from the waist down), or general anesthesia (your doctor gives you drugs to put you into a deep sleep so you do't feel pain.)

 For certain tears, your surgeon will try to repair the meniscus.
 He or she will sew torn edges so they can heal properly.
 Or your surgeon will use special fasteners to repair damage.
 In some cases, repairs may require another incision at the back or side of your knee.